SEO keyword strategy: A guide to success

 You can now begin researching your audience, products, and services in more depth.

-Those serious about their strategy use paid keyword research tools; the 4 tools I recommend are Sparktoro, SimilarWeb, Ubersuggest, and Ahrefs.
+Those serious about their strategy use paid keyword research tools such as Sparktoro, SimilarWeb, Ubersuggest, and Ahrefs.

 Go to Sparktoro